olivierfriard/2017_PhD_Toolbox_course/big_data_wrangling/phd_course_2017_big_data_wrangling_manipulation_and_homogenization.rst

 large files
 -----------

-- Have you ever tried to verify a large matrix (1000x1000 cells) with Excel?
+- Have you ever tried to load a matrix of 1000x1000 cells with Excel?

 - great numbers of lines

 great number of files